Pharokeepers/pharokeepers.github.io/_posts/2019-05-25-Nina_Fourth_Week.markdown

  >>* https://www.youtube.com/watch?v=PK2yCu2rWCc&feature=share&fbclid=IwAR03niS_4hGtvWYpKhoauj9Qx1gmlmF8L2CD5X2x-158QcfPuCzgJgbLhBo
  >>* https://www.youtube.com/watch?v=77XrcO4jM8Y&feature=share&fbclid=IwAR2DkmeudfJelMriW7qUPhAhrCVGsJL6dOgl5030jcFul5Y3xEVwfFNEN4U

-> **3.** Make your local repository, on a path close to C. Don`t bury it too deep.
+> **3.** Make your local repository, on a path close to C. Do not bury it too deep.
-> **4.** If a message next to your newly created repository is *not loaded*, don`t worry.
+> **4.** If a message next to your newly created repository is *not loaded*, do not worry.
 Add packages to it and press right click *load*, to continue.

 Extra hint: When saving an image it is always a good do it in an automatically created folder.
-Reason for this is that images should be close to C as well, and that Git can`t read everything.
+Reason for this is that images should be close to C as well, and that Git can not read everything.
 If you save your image in folder with a lot of different type files, that may have numbers in names, you will come to a problem.
 While trying to upload to repository from that image, you will encounter an error.
 Git will not be able to go trough the list of these files, to reach your image address.
 This will automatically stop the process of adding packages to repository.